 Emphasis on the theoretical aspects of psychological testing for test administration, construction, and evaluation in clinical settings.
 Either PSYC 460 or PSYC 462 (but not both) will count toward Psychology major and minor requirements.

-The various systematic approaches to the understanding of psychological phenomena are surveyed in historical context; such schools as structuralism, functionalism, psychoanalysis humanistic psychology, and varieties of behaviorism and cognitivism, will be considered.
+The various systematic approaches to the understanding of psychological phenomena are surveyed in historical context; such schools as structuralism, functionalism, psychoanalysis humanistic psychology, and varieties of behaviorism and cognitivism, are considered.

 Prerequisite: